BuidlGuidl/x402-example/README.md

-# x402 (Scaffold-ETH 2 extension)
+# x402 Chat (Scaffold-ETH 2 extension)

-This x402 extension demonstrate how to use the x402 protocol to monetize your APIs and pages with micropayments.
+This x402 extension demonstrates how to use the x402 protocol to monetize your APIs and pages with micropayments.

 It includes:

 - NextJS middleware configuration to gate access to protected routes
   - A protected page that requires a payment to access
+  - A protected chat interface with AI (each message requires a payment)
+  - A file download store where users pay to download files
-  - A protected API route that requires a payment to access
+  - Protected API routes that require payments to access
-- A script to send a request to the protected API route
+- Scripts to send requests to protected endpoints via command line

 ## Requirements